jeremyButtler/alnSeq/README.md

   [https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library)
   for an very fast striped Waterman Smith aligner.

-Other than doing some bechmarking and future debugging, I am finished with this code.
+Other than future debugging, I am finished with this code.
   If this code becomes usefull to many others I may try to improve this code further, but for now I am done.

 # Building and running alnSeq